In Vivo Imaging

 Equipments

-• 1T MRI (Bruker, ICON), equipped with mouse head & body 1H coils.
+Bruker ICON, equipped with head & body 1H coils. - MSOT-UCT

-• MSOT-UCT (iThera Medical, inVision Echo) for simultaneous optoacoustic and ultrasound tomography, equipped with internal mouse and small rat holders, and 3D Cup hand-held detector.
+iThera Medical inVision Echo for simultaneous optoacoustic and ultrasound tomography, equipped with internal axial detector and with external 3D Cup hand-held detector. - Optical Imaging

-• Near-infrared fluorescence imaging (KearLabs, KIS750) with free access to the animal during real-time imaging.
+KearLabs KIS750 with free access to the subject during real-time imaging.

 VAN HEYMBEEK Christophe